Net Plugin

 indicates the number of threads used by the net plugin.http_options

-configures the listening address for HTTP service (default is “0.0.0.0”).
-To listen only on a specific NIC, change it to the specified IP.http_options.listen_port
+is used to configure the address the http service listens on, default is “0.0.0.0”.
+If you only want to listen on a specific network interface, you can change it to the specified IP.http_options.listen_port

 tcp_options

-configures the listening address for TCP service (default is “0.0.0.0”).
-To listen only on a specific NIC, change it to the specified IP.tcp_options.listen_port
+is used to configure the address the tcp service listens on, default is “0.0.0.0”.
+If you only want to listen on a specific network interface, you can change it to the specified IP.tcp_options.listen_port

 udp_options

-configures the listening address for UDP service (default is “0.0.0.0”).
-To listen only on a specific NIC, change it to the specified IP.udp_options.listen_port
+is used to configure the address the udp service listens on, default is “0.0.0.0”.
+If you only want to listen on a specific network interface, you can change it to the specified IP.udp_options.listen_port

 Here is a simple example: